zhengjunyao-work/arc24/docs/modeling/Iteration_43_train_a_verifier.md

 The top_2 selection improves specially, from ~70% to ~80%.
 An improvement of that magnitude on leaderboard would improve the LB score from 40 to 45-46.

+- It seems that using more than 32 verifications per prediction does not increase the accuracy of the selection
 - The plot above is for the predictions: `20240921_optimal_train_duration/05_LoRA-032-Qwen2-0.5B-Instruct_lr1e-4_4e4steps_2gpus_8192msl/checkpoint-40000/inference_evaluation_x032.json`
 - As a verifier model I used: `/mnt/hdd0/Kaggle/arc24/models/20241023_first_verifiers/05_verify-and-select_lora032-Qwen2-0.5B-Instruct_lr5e-5_bs32_8000steps_2gpus_8192msl/checkpoint-8000`

 ## Conclusion

 ## Next steps

+- How could I improve the verifier?
+  - Use a bigger dataset
+  - Train also on the test set (just for submission)
+  - More data augmentation, allow task augmentation
+  - Maybe use an ensemble of models instead of a single model
+  - I could use a bigger model, full fine-tuned
+  - It's likely that a model trained in all the prediction tasks will perform better

 ## TODO